 New Bullet: "Managed sensitive client cases with strict compliance protocols, resolving high-stakes situations through empathetic communication and detailed documentation."

-Step 1: Choose the Right Resume Format - The Hybrid/Combination
+Step 1: Choose the Right Resume Format - The Hybrid or Combination

 Throw out the chronological format.
 It highlights your irrelevant job titles in bold at the top.
 For a career change resume, the Hybrid (or Combination) Format is non-negotiable.